 You should ensure you have all the Nepalese rupees you think you will need before you leave for any trekking or visiting any more remote areas (including Bardia National Park).
-Try to obtain as many small denomination notes as possible, as higher value notes can be very hard to change in remote areas.
 You can pay with US Dollars cash in some places but should not rely on this.